Andrei Mironov (activist): Early life and education

 Andrei Nikolaevich Mironov was born on 31 March 1954 in the Siberian city of Irkutsk.
 The family later settled in Izhevsk (renamed Ustinov from 1985 to 1987), the capital of Russia's Udmurtia republic.
 Mironov's parents were geophysicists by profession.
 The family were privately very critical of the Soviet regime, their outlook reflecting the relatively independent attitudes of the Soviet scientific intelligentsia.

 One of the main interests in his early years was history studies, and he interviewed one of the accomplices involved in the assassination of the royal family.
 After graduating from secondary school Mironov got a job as a restorer-conservator at the museum of local history.
 He studied the restoration methods in Tartu.

 Later Mironov was drafted for compulsory army service.
 He served for two years in the anti-aircraft missile troops.
 In 1974 he returned from service with a damaged nervous system that doctors said will take over a year to restore.
 Despite this, Mironov managed to pass entry exams and enroll as a student at the Mendeleev Institute of Chemical Technology in Moscow.
 Finding it too difficult to comply with the Soviet curriculum that included the history of the Communist Party of the USSR, he left within a year.

 Samizdat and life of a dissident

-Since 1975 Mironov became closely involved in copying and distributing banned literature or samizdat.
+From 1975, Mironov was closely involved in copying and distributing banned literature or samizdat.
 Nearly a decade later, in 1984, Mironov was arrested for distributing samizdat and for his contacts with foreigners (mostly students at the Pushkin State Russian Language Institute).
 Mironov later discovered that he was also suspected by the government of espionage.
-The lengthy investigation that followed, included extreme interrogations, torture by sleep deprivation and 35 days in an isolation cell or the kartser.
+The lengthy investigation that followed included extreme interrogations, torture by sleep deprivation and 35 days in an isolation cell or the kartser.